 The Shanghai Ottoman was one of the five finalists inthe First Vero Design Competitionorganized by the Brazilian design firmVeromobili.
 During the last week of October, members of Estudio Elemento traveled to São Paulo to visit Veromobili’s new store and receive their award.

-The selection criteria were: originality, concept, form and function, ergonomics, differences from existing products on the market, production process, manufacturing feasibility, ease of assembly by the customer, and ease of packaging and storage.
+The selection criteria were: originality, concept, form and function, ergonomics, differences from existing products on the market, production process, manufacturability, ease of assembly by the customer, and ease of packaging and storage.

 The biggest advantage of this competition is that it opens the door to a new company that is beginning to get to know our way of working, so we hope that our relationship with them won’t end with the competition.
 I think we’re on the right track.

 The sofa will be manufactured by the Brazilian company and included in its catalog.
-“An initial prototype has already been produced, and the company has suggested some modifications to make production more efficient, taking into account the technologies available to them,” explained Noblía.
-“A new prototype incorporating those modifications is currently being built this week, so we will soon be finalizing the final version of the product, tailored to Veromobili’s capabilities.”
+“An initial prototype has already been produced, and the company has suggested some modifications to make production more efficient given the technologies at their disposal,” explained Noblía.
+“A new prototype incorporating those modifications is currently being built this week, so we will soon be finalizing the product’s final version, tailored to Veromobili’s capabilities.”

 We see this as the first step in our business relationship with Veromobili.
 They typically carry more than one product from each studio they work with, so they’ve already asked us to develop other products, taking into account their production capabilities, design aesthetic, and the materials they use.